josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-why-last">

 **Why**? <br />
-Keeping the component's presentation logic in the class instead of the template improves testability, maintainability, and reusability.
+Keeping the presentation logic of the component in the class instead of the template improves testability, maintainability, and reusability.

 </div>